Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 ## Windows to Linux connection to same user

-To establish an SSH connection from a Windows client to Linux server, you'll need to follow these steps:
+To establish an SSH connection from a Windows client to Linux server with server keys, you'll need to follow these steps:

 **1. Generate SSH Key Pair on Linux Server:**

-* Open a terminal on your Linux server.
+* Open putty and login to destination linux server.
+* Change directory: cd .ssh/ .If not present :ssh localhost and follow the prompt.
 * Run the following command to generate the SSH key pair: ssh-keygen -t rsa -b 1024
 * Follow the prompts to save the keys in the default directory (~/.ssh) or specify a custom location.